 FTSE companies urged to appoint more women on boards

-The 100 top companies that make up the FTSE 100 index are on track to reach the target of more than 30% female representation on boards by 2020, figures released today in the Hampton-Alexander Review’s 2018 report reveal.
+The companies that make up the FTSE 100 index are on track to reach the target of more than 30% female representation on boards by 2020, figures released in the Hampton-Alexander Review’s 2018 report revealed.